Best 17 Eastern European Software Developers

 Nationality: Polish

-Tomasz was a prodigy in algorithms, helping the University of Warsaw clinch Poland’s first-ever ICPC World Championship in 2003.
+Tomasz helped the University of Warsaw win Poland’s first ICPC World Championship in 2003.

 Victor Rentea